AdityaPathak09/Engineering-Project/README.md

 # Engineering-Project
-This is the collection of all repository used for the project.
+This is the collection of all the repositories used for the project.
 (Android, Camera, Controller, Server, PCB, Documentation)

 Created by Aditya Pathak, last update: 10th oct 2023